DinoHub-SubT/dsta_deploy/docs/azure-prepare.md

         # == UGV1 VM Install ==
         # Install basic dependencies on the remote VM (system, docker, docker tools)
-        # Clones the deploy repo on the remote VM (can take 30 minutes)
+        # - clones the deploy repo on the remote VM (can take 30 minutes)
-        # You do not need to clone the repo on the remote VM manually, this command will do that for you.
+        # - you do not need to clone the repo on the remote VM manually, this command will do that for you.
-        # subtani_install.sh azure-ugv1 install-azure.yaml
         subt cloud ansible azure-ugv1 install-azure.yaml

 Apply the above steps again for all your `UGV` VMs.
 Change the host from `azure-ugv1` to your available Azure VM hosts.

-## 4. Install UAV VM Dependencies
+## 5. Install UAV VM Dependencies

         # Verify VM Access
         ping -c 3 azure-uav1